 The UMRA Photo Club is open to all UMRA members who have an interest in photography.
 We welcome photographers of all abilities.
 Most of us are struggling amateurs who like to take pictures and want to get better.
 We benefit from the kind help we get from each other.

-UMRA Cares Group
+About UMRA Cares Committee

 The Journal of Opinions, Ideas and Essays (JOIE)

 The Journal of Opinions, Ideas, & Essays (JOIE) is a new, open access, electronic journal sponsored by the University of Minnesota Retirees Association (UMRA), and accessed at pubs.lib.umn.edu/joie.
 JOIE is supported by the University of Minnesota Libraries Publishing system.
 Its purpose is to provide a digital venue for a wide variety of articles submitted by retired or active faculty, staff and civil service colleagues from the Twin Cities and Coordinate Campuses of the University.
 Articles may be intended for a broad, general audience or for a more specialized readership.
 Examples might be biographical, historical, or literary essays; matters of curricular interest; comments on University issues or issues in higher education; pedagogical essays; short stories or poetry; book reviews; speculative scientific hypotheses; or comments...
 More...

 The Professional Development Grants for Retirees Program, working with the Office for the Vice President for Research (OVPR), makes grants of up to $5,000 available to UMN retirees for professional development or research.
 This UMRA committee of retirees, reviews and recommends applications for Professional Development Grants for Retirees to help retirees pursue projects related to their scholarship.